STOP! This is not the first document you should read!

 PYTHONPATHthat were not eggs installed by EasyInstall, again following the same relative ordering rules.

-- The standard library and “site” directories, along with the contents
+The standard library and “site” directories, along with the contents of any

 .pthfiles found in the “site” directories.